-4. Future work
+Future work

-Using the mechanisms described above GRNET could provide IPv6 connectivity to any end user at the participating institutes.
-However, the variation of network architectures, technologies and demands that exist in each academic institute enforces us to deploy a mixture of the described techniques.
-The main target is to select the appropriate technique for each institute in order to provide better IPv6 service and smoother transition procedure for the end user and the network administrators.
-Our future work includes the deployment of combination of 6to4, automatic tunneling and configured tunneling techniques inside campus networks and the use of translating techniques (e.g. NAT-PT) wherever IPv6-only clouds are created
+Using the mechanisms described above any network could provide IPv6 services to its customers.
+However, the variation of network architectures, technologies and demands that exist in each different customer, mostly enforces network administrators to deploy a mixture of the described techniques.
+The main target is to select the appropriate technique for each customer in order to provide better IPv6